ska-telescope/ska-mid-dish-qualification/README.md

 * Ulrik Pedersen

 ## License
-Copyright 2020 SKA Observatory - see LICENSE file for details.
+Copyright 2020 SARAO - see LICENSE file for details.
+Copyright 2023 SARAO and SKA Observatory

 ## Project status
 This project is in development.